Last updated: April 12, 2021

-PHP 5 and Object Oriented Programming
+PHP 5 and Object-Oriented Programming

-Object Oriented Programming (OOP) is a way of conceptualizing and writing a program, in which data objects contain both attributes and methods for interacting with those attributes, as well as with other objects.
+Object-Oriented Programming (OOP) is a way of conceptualizing and writing a program in which data objects contain both attributes and methods for interacting with those attributes, as well as with other objects.

 An example of this in web development is a blog post.
-The attributes of a blog post might be its title, its author, it content, and so forth.
+The attributes of a blog post might be its title, author, content, and so forth.
 Methods might include saving it to the database, editing its content, and displaying it on the page.

 Even though OOP was invented in the 1960s, it didn't become mainstream for most programmers and programming languages until the mid-1990s.
 When PHP was invented, OOP was still a pretty new idea.

-Ten years later, after four major version releases of PHP, Object Oriented Programming had become “the right way” to write software, and the minimal support for OOP concepts in PHP 4 just wasn’t enough.
+Ten years later, after four major version releases of PHP, object-oriented programming had become "the right way" to write software, and the minimal support for OOP concepts in PHP 4 just wasn't enough.

-PHP 5 provided complete support for Object Orientation, along with a number of other improvements that really changed the way people write PHP programs, and allowed it to compete with other languages that had started to dominate ‘serious’ web development.
+PHP 5 provided complete support for Object Orientation, along with a number of other improvements that really changed the way people write PHP programs and allowed it to compete with other languages that had started to dominate 'serious' web development.